 WILDLIFE VIDEOGRAPHY & PHOTOGRAPHY

-A perfect introduction to wildlife filmmaking and photography in Africa giving any up-and-coming videographer a chance to capture some unforgettable images
+A perfect introduction to wildlife filmmaking and photography in Africa giving any up-and-coming photographer or videographer a chance to capture some unforgettable images

 FUNDRAISING & MARKETING